stevenblair/rapid61850/README.md

 	return 0;
 }
 ```
+The data structures used for generating GOOSE and SV packets are stored within `LN0`.
 Clearly, a real implementation might include the use of platform-specific timers, interrupts and callbacks, where needed.

 The generated C code implements all IEDs specified in the SCD file.
 You can use the code to emulate the communications between several IEDs, or just use one IED's implementation.